What’s so special about the manipulatives used for the RightStart™ Mathematics program? Let’s run through the list.

 NOT AVAILABLE ELSEWHERE:

 Six Special Decks of Cards: Basic cards (0 to 10), multiplication cards, fraction cards, money cards, clock cards, and Corners™ cards make up the six decks.
+Notice that the cards are just the numbers without any distractions.

 Fraction Charts: One plastic fraction chart stays intact and a second chart is pre-cut to allow the child to manipulate the individual pieces.
 Very importantly, this chart includes the 1/7ths and 1/9ths.
 It is also one color so that the student doesn’t associate a specific fraction with a specific color and encourages the “mixing and matching” of fractions without the constraints of color.

-Geometry Panels: We make these ourselves!
+Geometry Panels: We make these ourselves.
+Kids love these!

 Place Value Cards: Adaptation from Montessori’s decimal cards.